FACEGOOD/FACEGOOD-Audio2Face/README.md

 In folder /test,we supply a test application named AiSpeech. wo provide a pretrained model,zsmeif.pb
-In floder /example/ueExample,we provide a packaged ue project that contains a digit human created by FACEGOOD can drived by /AiSpeech/zsmeif.py.
+In floder /example/ueExample, we provide a packaged ue project that contains a digit human created by FACEGOOD can drived by /AiSpeech/zsmeif.py.

-you can followd the below steps to use it:
+you can follow the steps below to use it:
-1.  make sure you have the microphone and connected it to computer.
+1.  make sure you connect the microphone to computer.
 2.  run the script in terminal.
     > python zsmeif.py
-3.  when the terminal show the message "run main",please run FaceGoodLiveLink.exe is placed in /example/ueExample/ folder.
+3.  when the terminal show the message "run main", please run FaceGoodLiveLink.exe which is placed in /example/ueExample/ folder.
-4.  click and hold on the left mouse button on the screen in UE project ,then you can talk with the AI and wait for the voice and animation response.
+4.  click and hold on the left mouse button on the screen in UE project, then you can talk with the AI model and wait for the voice and animation response.

 ## Dependences